MarkusMueller-DS/Synthetic-Data-Generation/README.md

 #### Data Visualization

 - visualizations are saved in `results/plots`
-- the evaluation skript for the data visualization needs to be run for every combination of dataset and model
+- the evaluation script for the data visualization needs to be run for every combination of dataset and model
 - the `ci` argument is only relevant for the cc-fraud dataset
 - column distribution plots and t-SNE visualizations are generated simultaneously but can be commented out if only one of them is required (line 408 & 409).